 Almost every website was vulnerable to HeartBleed, including tech giants sites, Google, Yahoo, Microsoft, Facebook, Twitter, Amazon, eBay, etc.. along with banking and financial institute sites, Government portals, and other security concerns organizations site.

 Earlier about 600,000 systems were vulnerable to HeartBleed.
 On Saturday, Errata Security’s Robert Graham says that after two months of the vulnerability exposure, still, 300,000 were still vulnerable to HeartBleed.
 The scan was performed on 20th June and there were 309,197 systems still vulnerable, he added.

 Graham says that is not a good sign, that people are not concerned about security, they even not trying to patch the vulnerability.

 Graham added in a blog post-

-You all can simply patch the HeartBleed by following guidelines provided on the OpenSSL page.
+You can simply patch the HeartBleed by following the guidelines provided on the OpenSSL page.
 If you are still running vulnerable systems should update their encryption keys too, as they may have already been stolen.

 You should mainly check for HeartBleed if you are hosting your site on shared hosting.
 As Shared hosting sites are comparatively cheaper than dedicated hosting and many of these systems are not created with security in mind - they are very cheap, meant for low-budget websites, and the hosting company doesn't care much about the data on them.